kommander/aden/docs/index.md

 I leverage a set of modern open source technologies like [Webpack](https://github.com/webpack/webpack), [Babel](https://babeljs.io/) and [Express](http://expressjs.com/) to deliver on my promises.
 Although you do not need to know about any of these in detail to get started, I strongly encourage you to read up on the technologies involved.

-You can check what my CLI can do for you at time with `aden -h`.
+You can check what my CLI can do for you at any time with `aden -h`.

 If I bug you with an error at any point, or you have an idea how I may help you better, feel free to [open an issue](https://github.com/kommander/aden/issues/new).